metagenomics/MeRaGENE/README.md

 Example: `feature/development-guide`

-Merge this branch by providing a pull request.
+Merge a branch by providing a pull request to a release/x.x.x branch.
 Please update the [change log](CHANGELOG.md) before merging.

 ### Development Scripts